CondorcetVote/Documentation-Book/I-#-Installation---Basic-Configuration-#-2.-Condorcet-Methods.md

 # Advanced Condorcet Methods

-These advances give you methods (in some cases) alternatives to address the lack of winning or losing natural Condorcet if Condorcet paradox.
+These advances give you methods (in some cases) alternatives to address the lack of winning or losing natural Condorcet if Condorcet paradox occur.
 They also provide a comprehensive ranking, which does not allow the original method of Marquis de Condorcet.

-Unless otherwise against these advanced methods can not contradict the results of Condorcet.
-It is therefore essential supplements.
+Most of these methods cannot contradict the result of the original method of the Marquis de Condorcet.
+It completes it, however, with a complete ranking, and an alternative if the original method does not achieve a result (Condorcet's paradox).

 ## Description